Inside the judging room

 What are the judges looking for in DBA Design Effectiveness Award winning entries?

-Having Chaired the Judging panel for the last two years, Clive Grinyer shares insight to help you grab the judges’ attention, prepare your submissions and enter by 27 November 2020.
+Having Chaired the Judging panel for the last two years, Clive Grinyer shares insight to help you grab the judges’ attention with your submissions.

 For the last two years it’s been my privilege to Chair the DBA Design Effectiveness Awards.
 For me, these awards stand out above all others as rewarding the one thing we want to see in design: impact.